point-bonita/fog/README.md

 >What is the difference between state socialism and state liberalism?
 It is not power versus liberty.
 It is the presumption of power against the presumption of liberty.
 >
->... and not just a pro-forma presumption, but one which is effectively buttressed
->
 >-- <cite> Casey Bowman</cite>

 Facebook post - January 9, 2020